 A. If right handed try moving your back foot more to the left as this will adjust your throwing angle pulling your body to the right and align you correctly towards the twenty segment.
 The reverse is true if you are hitting lots of ones!

 Q. I sometimes throw low darts i.e. just under the treble twenty, how do I adjust my throw?

-A. A few answers here from the throw to weight of darts however bringing your rear foot closer to your front foot naturally increases your height.
+A. A few answers here from the throw to the weight of darts, however, bringing your rear foot closer to your front foot naturally increases your height.
 By not adjusting anything else with your throw you will now throw higher and your darts should land in the desired scoring area.